Ocean Shores, Washington: History

 As the development grew, the Ginny Simms Restaurant and Nightclub brought in the Hollywood set.
 In fact, on its opening night, chartered planes flew up a whole contingent of Hollywood stars, and 11,000 people turned out at Bowerman Basin to see the celebrities.

 By December 1960, 25 mi of canals were planned, a six-hole golf course was drawing players, and the mall shopping area was ready for the 1961 Ocean Shores Estates construction boom.
 The mall, 100 motel units, three restaurants and an airstrip sprang up from the sandy ground, with the marina opening in 1963.
 The SS Catala was brought up from California to become a "boatel" and charter fleet office.
 Two years later a southwest winter storm drove her into the sand and for many years she was the most famous shipwreck on the Washington Coast.
 In 1966 the gates to the city were installed.

 Pat Boone became a local resident in 1967 as a stockholder in Ocean Shores Estates Incorporated, and promotion of the development was sped along by the Celebrity Golf tournaments hosted by Boone.

 By 1969, Ocean Shores was declared the "richest little city" per capita in the country, with an assessed valuation of $35 million and 900 permanent residents.
 The following year the city was incorporated and a planning commission was formed to zone the city and codify streets.
 The city's first school opened in 1971 and road paving began in earnest.

 During the 1970s, the town struggled through many setbacks brought on mainly by the state's economic recession.
 By the 1980s, the slump was over and construction of homes and businesses accelerated again.

 Geography

 According to the United States Census Bureau, the city has a total area of 13.78 sqmi, of which 8.52 sqmi is land and 5.26 sqmi is water.

+The Point Brown Peninsula is entirely occupied by Ocean Shores and portions of Oyehut.
+It is 6,000 acre in area, and acts as a breakwater to the entrance of Grays Harbor, the estuary of the Chehalis River.
+Similar to the Long Beach Peninsula, the Point Brown Peninsula is at high risk of destruction from tsunamis due to its very low elevation of around 50 feet.